nus-cs2103-AY1920S2/duke/docs/README.md

 ### Exit Application
 You can exit the application by inputting `bye` and it will be automatically closed.

 ## Usage
+`Todo` - Adds a 'todo' task to the list and updates the `duke.txt` file.

 ### `Keyword` - Describe action